AutoPas/AutoPas/README.md

 TODO

 ### Particle Ownership
-An AutoPas container normally saves two different types of particles:
+Particles saved in an AutoPas container can be one of two possible states:
-* owned particles: Particles that belong to the AutoPas instance.
-These particles lie either inside of the boundary of the AutoPas instance or very close to the boundary (less than a distance of skin/2 away).
-If a particle is added via `addParticle()`, it is automatically added as owned particle.
+* owned: Particles that belong to this AutoPas instance.
+These particles are either inside of the boundary of the AutoPas instance or very close to the boundary (less than a distance of skin/2 away).
+If a particle is added via `addParticle()`, it is automatically added as an owned particle.
 An owned particle can explicitly be removed by deleting the particle using an iterator (`autoPas.deleteParticle(iterator)`).
-On an update of the AutoPas container (using `updateContainer()`) owned particles that move outside of the boundary of its parent AutoPas container are returned.
+On update of the AutoPas container (using `updateContainer()`) owned particles that move outside of the boundary of its parent, AutoPas container are returned.
-* halo particles: Particles that do not belong to the current AutoPas instance.
-These normally are ghost particles arising from either periodic boundary conditions or particles of a neighboring AutoPas object (if you split the entire domain over multiple AutoPas objects, i.e., you use a domain decompositioning algorithm).
+* halo: Particles that do not belong to the current AutoPas instance.
+These normally are ghost particles arising from either periodic boundary conditions or particles of a neighboring AutoPas object (if you split the entire domain over multiple AutoPas objects, i.e., you use a domain decomposition algorithm).
 The halo particles are needed for the correct calculation of the pairwise forces.
-On an update of the AutoPas container, halo particles are deleted (note that not every call to `updateContainer()` does this!, see [Simulation Loop]).
+On update of the AutoPas container, halo particles are deleted (note that not every call to `updateContainer()` does this!, see [Simulation Loop]).

 ### Iterating Through Particles
 Iterators to iterate over particle are provided.